 Created by Avdi Grimm, a Ruby developer with over ten years experience, author of Confident Ruby and Exceptional Ruby, and a Ruby Hero award recipient, RubyTapas is a valuable resource of RoR development learning videos and screencasts.

 Perfect for a newbie, junior and experienced developers, with subscription options at $18 or $35 per month, depending how much content you expect to consume and other resources you might want.
+It’s a good option to nourish your skills in Ruby on Rails web application framework.

 Udemy, another popular online learning platform – with 15 million learners – delivers dozens of courses that teach students numerous aspects of Ruby on Rails, from beginner to advanced technique, many of them for free.
 For example, Learn Ruby on Rails from Scratch includes 9.5 hours of video, and over 80,000 students have taken the course (which has a 4.4-star rating).
 Certainly worth considering, especially if you supplement that tutorial series with another or some of the resources we have put together in the rest of this article.